priime0/swdev/Q/Planning/player-protocol.md

 This marks the setup period, where the player registers with the referee, giving it the age and its id (like a name), waits for an acknowledgment, and then waits for a list of its tiles, to signify both the beginning of a game, and to tell it of its tiles.
+If a player tries to register twice, the referee will accept that and create an additional player.
+The ID passed in the join request doesn't have to be unique, but the referee will make it unique.

 During game play, a player will: